 Over the past year, I have done several shoots for a history documentary.

-The director wondered how we could make the classic talking head interview more visually engaging while keeping our crew small.
+The director wondered how to make the classic talking head interview more visually engaging while keeping our crew small.

 Interviews regularly use two or more cameras to allow for easier editing.
-The director wanted to elevate the production value in a simple, elegant way that would engage viewers with a subject (history) that is often characterized as dry and boring.
+The director wanted to elevate the production value in a simple, elegant way to engage viewers with a subject (history) often dry and boring.

-Using motorized sliders added the perfect amount of subtle motion without being distracting to the viewer.
+Using motorized sliders added the perfect amount of subtle motion without distracting the viewer.

 Why we settled on the Kessler Second Shooter Plus for Interviews